Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Model

 where $\sigma_T$ is the Thomson cross-section, $m_e$ is the electron mass, $c$ is the speed of light, $n_e$ is the phyiscal electron number density, $T_e$ is the electron temperature, and $\chi$ is the comoving distance to redshift $z$.

 We model the stacked $y$-signal around filaments by assuming a cylindrically symmetric, isothermal gas distribution.
-For a filament orienting perpendicular to the line of sight, the observed $y$-profile as a function of projected radius $R_t$ (i.e., the tangential distance from the filament spine on the sky) is expressed as:
+For a filament orienting perpendicular to the LOS, the observed $y$-profile as a function of projected radius $R_t$ (i.e., the tangential distance from the filament spine on the sky) is expressed as:

 Here, the radii $r$, $R_t$, and $R_{\mathrm{max}}$ are all defined in comoving coordinates.

 We model the radial electron density profile $n_e(r,z)$ using the $\beta$-model~\cite{Cavaliere1978A&A....70..677C} of the form: